-They argued that one of the first responders to rescue Kingston had leapt over the fence because the gate was locked, however two other first responders to the scene testified they were able to open the gate to enter the pool area.
+They argued that one of the first responders to rescue Kingston had leaped over the fence because the gate was locked; however, two other first responders to the scene testified they were able to open the gate to enter the pool area.

 The property manager met with her staff the day after the incident and, according to every single employee’s testimony, she said there would probably be a lawsuit and that they should all blame the landscaping company for leaving the pool gate unlocked.

 Complex owners knew nothing about slumlord property manager’s history of pool safety violations